-My husband and I are addicted to this new, smart TV show on USA – called Suits.
-It’s about two lawyers – Harvey, a hot-shot, young Senior Partner, at a prestigious law firm and Michael, a “good will hunting” type, smart-mouthed Associate Harvey just hired.
-Michael has a photographic memory but no official law degree or experience.
-Harvey is tough on Michael but is also grooming him on how to be on the fast track in the Law firm.
+My husband and I are addicted to this new, smart TV show on USA – Suits.
+It’s about two lawyers – Harvey, a hot-shot, young Senior Partner, at a prestigious law firm; and Michael, a “good will hunting” type, smart-mouthed Associate that Harvey just hired.
+Michael has a photographic memory, but no official law degree or experience.
+Harvey is tough on Michael, but is also grooming him for the fast track in the Law firm.

 - A mentor is key to career success - Harvey is that mentor to Michael.
 Harvey knows the inside workings of that firm — who makes it, who doesn’t, and why.
-Harvey is passing this information to Michael, because if Michael succeed, it also looks good for Harvey.
-We all need a career mentor like that in the company we work -someone more senior, politically savvy, and is interested in our success.
-If you don’t have one, already, find one, and ask him/her to be your mentor.
+Harvey is passing on this information to Michael, because if Michael succeeds, it also looks good for Harvey.
+We all need a career mentor like that in the company we work for — someone more senior, politically savvy, and interested in our success.
+If you don’t have one already, find someone you respect and ask him/her to be your mentor.
 That mentor will hold the key to what it takes to making a good first impression and be successful in that company.
 They can also pave the way for you to get there.

-- “Getting it” means more than doing good work – Just like Harvey says in the clip – “Doing good work isn’t the whole job” – Doing good work alone will not be enough to making a good first impression.
-“Getting it” means also understanding the office politics and cultural dynamics of a company and what attributes outside of hard skills that are critical to success.
+- “Getting it” means more than doing good work – Just like Harvey says in the clip – “Doing good work isn’t the whole job” – doing good work alone will not be enough to make a good first impression.
+“Getting it” means also means understanding the office politics and cultural dynamics of a company, and what attributes outside of hard skills are critical to success.
 Every company has office politics and a defined culture.
 It’s important for all of us to understand it to navigate the career ladder there.
-Our mentor will speed up this understanding if we can build the right relationship with them.
+Our mentor will build our understanding if we can form the right relationship with them.

-- Self promotion is more important than just hard work - It’s interesting Harvey said “When I got here, I dominated.
+- Self promotion is more important than just hard work - It’s interesting — Harvey said “When I got here, I dominated.
 They thought I worked 100 hours a day.”
-Obviously, he didn’t actually work 100 hours a day, but he probably made every effort to give everyone the impression of his hard work and ability to deliver the impossible.
-When you self promote effectively your abilities when you first join a company, you can make a good first impression and therefore a great reputation that lasts.
+Obviously, he didn’t actually work 100 hours a day, but he probably made every effort to broadcast his hard work and ability to deliver the impossible.
+When you effectively self promote your abilities when you first join a company, you can make a good first impression and gain a great reputation that lasts.